 - Language Immersion Tests

 - AP and IB Exam Information

 To be considered for the National Merit Scholarship Competition, students must take the PSAT as a junior.
-All MHS juniors are encouraged to take the PSAT on January 26, 2021, during hours 1-3.
+All MHS juniors are encouraged to take the PSAT on Wednesday, October 12, in the morning.
 This is an excused absence.